 - How can local officials in Indiana make their cities more attractive to young families?

-- Looking just within Indiana, to what degree is child development and a family’s quality of life influenced by the city they live in?
+- Looking just within Indiana, to what degree is child development and a family’s quality of life influenced by the city in which they live?

 We evaluated the four dimensions using 21 relevant metrics, which are listed below with their corresponding weights.
 Each metric was graded on a 100-point scale, with a score of 100 representing the most suitable conditions for family life.

-Finally, we determined each city’s weighted average across all metrics to calculate its total score and used the resulting scores to rank-order the cities in our sample.
+Finally, we determined each city’s weighted average across all metrics to calculate its overall score and used the resulting scores to rank-order the cities in our sample.

 Family Life & Fun – Total Points: 25